wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-outlook/includes/5-exercise-commands-dialogs.md

 ### Update resources in the manifest

-The previous code references labels, tooltips, and URLs that you need to define before the manifest will be valid.
-You'll specify this information in the `Resources` section of the manifest.
+The previous code references labels, tooltips, and URLs that you must define before the manifest is valid.
+Specify this information in the `Resources` section of the manifest.

 1. Locate the `Resources` element in the manifest file and delete the entire element (including its closing tag).
 1. In that same location, add the following markup to replace the `Resources` element you removed: